Monthly Archives: September 2019

 Most of the mine tunnels have been flooded now by underground streams that used to be pumped out.
 Otherwise you could go several miles down into the mine.
 Once you finish the main part of the tour, then the docent will take you to the Illumination cave with the mineral rainbow.
 When they turn out the lights, it is the most amazing site of colors and designs.
 Its natures way of showing off.

-The colorful rainbow display in the rock formation
+The colorful rainbow display in the rock formation before the lights go out

 After the tour is over, take time to look over the gift shop and the snack bar.
 There are some interesting things on the menu including a meat pie that the miners used to eat for lunch.
 Just a note, the tour only takes place at 2:00pm so be sure to be on time and wear comfortable clothes and sneakers.
 I also would not advise people with strollers and canes on the tour even though they say it’s fine.
 I really saw people struggling here.